Nau mai, Haere mai

 - Beautiful natural surroundings and marine life – white sandy beaches, stunning sunrises, native forest & birds, dolphins and orcas

-For this role, you will have broad specialist experience in ENT Surgery/ Otolaryngology, and a sound understanding of contemporary models of care.
+For this role, you will have broad specialist experience in General Medicine and in Respiratory Medicine, and a sound understanding of contemporary models of care.
 In addition, you will be an innovative thinker with ideas to contribute to the further development of the service.

-You will have proven leadership skills and experience working in a multidisciplinary team environment; and an interest in medical education and teaching.
+You will have proven leadership skills and experience working in a multidisciplinary team environment; and an interest in medical education and teaching, including the supervision of medical trainees (registrars and advanced trainees).
 You will also enjoy working in a multicultural workforce, and being based in a friendly coastal community.

 What’s on offer?